timeglitch/inventory_data_validation/README.md

     ```sh
     python3 main.py
     ```
-3. Check the output for any validation errors.
+3. Check the output for any cross-validation errors.

-### TODO:
- - puppet_data_formatter does not read el7 nodefiles
- - how are we going to present the data?
+The main script compares data from all three sources.
+Each of the individual (asset, cobbler, puppet) runs different checks for validity and completeness on its own source.